 - see the effects of new drugs before clinical trials begin with volunteer patients.

 Research may lead to new tests, better treatments for diseases and ways of detecting diseases earlier; it may take place in the UK, or overseas in international partnerships.

 The laboratory analysis of clinical samples may involve a wide range of methods including measuring cell growth or studying the molecules which make up cells such as proteins, fat or DNA.

 You may need a biopsy or surgery and/or a blood sample to diagnose or treat your condition.
 This means removing pieces of tumour tissue or taking a blood sample for clinical testing.
 These tests can determine any further treatment you may need.

 After the sample has been examined by a specialist doctor, called a pathologist, there may be some left over.
 If there is, we would like your permission to allow us to use it immediately for research or store it in our BioResource for use later.
-In addition there may be samples stored in the pathology department which would be of value for research.
+In addition, there may be samples stored in your hospital’s pathology department which would be of value for research.
 We would like to ask your permission to access these as well.
 They will only be released if the pathologist is satisfied that they will not be needed in the future to help with your treatment.

 A ‘pathologist’ is a doctor who is trained to examine specimens taken as part of your treatment